alex-shekhter/aff/README_AFFAsync.md

 This adaptive, self-throttling behavior ensures that the system can handle bursts of hundreds or thousands of jobs without failing due to governor limits.

+**CAUTION: Designing Governor-Safe Steps (The "Poison Pill"):** The `AFFAsync` orchestrator is limit-aware and manages transactions between jobs.
+However, it cannot protect against a single `Step` implementation that attempts to process too much data at once.
+A step that exceeds governor limits (e.g., by querying or updating thousands of records in one go) will act as a "poison pill."
+It triggers an uncatchable `LimitException`, causing the entire transaction to roll back.
+As a result, the job's status is not updated to 'Failed', and it becomes stuck in an infinite processing loop, blocking all subsequent jobs.

+**Your Responsibility:** As a step designer, you must ensure your logic is divisible and respects governor limits.
+Use the framework's built-in chunking mechanism by processing data in small batches and returning a `StepCompletionState` with `isChunkCompleted=false` to signal that the step requires further processing in a new transaction.

 ### 6.2.
 Compensation and Failure Modes

 The framework, as demonstrated by `AFF_DEMO_AFFAsync_AccRelOwnerChanger`, robustly handles different kinds of errors.